c565659/MANUAL_AI_SYSTEM/DATABASE/Typography/Hierarchy_and_Paragraph_Styles.md

 Heading spacing shall remain compact, consistent and controlled by Paragraph Styles.

+### Visible Text-to-Text Distance Definition

+All vertical spacing between different text hierarchy levels shall be measured from the actual visible text to the actual visible text.

+The approved spacing value represents the clear visual distance between the rendered glyphs of the two text elements.

+For vertically stacked text:

+- The upper reference edge is the lowest visible edge of the rendered glyphs in the upper text element.
+- The lower reference edge is the highest visible edge of the rendered glyphs in the following text element.
+- The required spacing is the vertical distance between these two visible glyph edges.

+Do not measure hierarchy spacing from:

+- Text-frame top or bottom bounds.
+- Area-text frame height.
+- Point-text object bounds when those bounds include non-visible font space.
+- Leading boxes.
+- Baselines.
+- Ascender or descender metric boxes.
+- Empty internal text-frame space.
+- Overset or reserved frame space.

+Text-frame geometry and hierarchy spacing are separate concepts.

+A text frame shall still be tightly fitted according to the Illustrator production rules, but even a tightly fitted text-frame boundary shall not replace the visible glyphs as the spacing reference.

+If a Template File defines a distance such as `6 mm`, that value means:

+`visible text edge → visible text edge`

+not:

+`text-frame edge → text-frame edge`

+This definition applies to:

+- H1 to H2
+- H1 to H3
+- H2 to H3
+- Heading to directly subordinate text whenever a specific visual distance is defined

+This rule applies to all Template Files and all product-manual projects.

 ### H1 to Subordinate Heading

 The distance between H1 and the directly following H2 or H3 shall follow the exact spacing rule defined by the selected Template File.